-Deciding to go on an overseas study program and moving away from home for a few months can seem daunting.
+Deciding to go on an overseas study program can seem daunting.
 At Swinburne, we’re here to help you plan and prepare for your overseas program so you can fully enjoy your experience.

 Swinburne Abroad are here to help

-The friendly and well-travelled team at Swinburne Abroad are here to help you support you and will help you plan and prepare for your overseas study.
+The friendly and well-travelled team members at Swinburne Abroad are here to help support you and help you plan and prepare for your overseas study.
 For a one-on-one chat, visit the team at the BA Building, Level 2, Atrium, Hawthorn campus during their office hours:

 Josh , Exchange at the University of Limerick, Ireland

 How we keep you and the communities you visit safe